phlong3105/mon/project/detpr/src/swin/docs/tutorials/config.md

             scales=[8],  # Basic scale of the anchor, the area of the anchor in one position of a feature map will be scale * base_sizes ratios=[0.5, 1.0, 2.0],  # The ratio between height and width. strides=[4, 8, 16, 32, 64]),  # The strides of the anchor generator.
 This is consistent with the FPN feature strides.
-The strides will be taken as base_sizes if base_sizes is not set. bbox_coder=dict(  # Config of bbox coder to encode and decode the boxes during training and testing type='DeltaXYWHBBoxCoder',  # Type of bbox coder.
+The strides will be taken as base_sizes if base_sizes is not set. bbox_coder=dict(  # Config of box coder to encode and decode the boxes during training and testing type='DeltaXYWHBBoxCoder',  # Type of box coder.
 'DeltaXYWHBBoxCoder' is applied for most of methods.
-Refer to https://github.com/open-mmlab/mmdetection/blob/master/mmdet/core/bbox/coder/delta_xywh_bbox_coder.py#L9 for more details. target_means=[0.0, 0.0, 0.0, 0.0],  # The target means used to encode and decode boxes target_stds=[1.0, 1.0, 1.0, 1.0]),  # The standard variance used to encode and decode boxes loss_cls=dict(  # Config of loss function for the classification branch
+Refer to https://github.com/open-mmlab/mmdetection/blob/master/mmdet/core/box/coder/delta_xywh_bbox_coder.py#L9 for more details. target_means=[0.0, 0.0, 0.0, 0.0],  # The target means used to encode and decode boxes target_stds=[1.0, 1.0, 1.0, 1.0]),  # The standard variance used to encode and decode boxes loss_cls=dict(  # Config of loss function for the classification branch